bradfrost/atomic-design/chapter-5.md

 > As much as I love style guides, and I love style guides, I wonder if we’re at Peak Style Guide.
 I’ve seen logos and mascots.
 I’ve seen dedicated sites and open repos begging for contributions. <cite><a href="https://css-tricks.com/subscription-options/">Chris Coyier</a>

-I understand Chris's concern that
+I understand Chris's concern.
+Creating a useful style guide

 But I don’t think these style guide logos and mascots Chris refers to are simply gratuitous visual wankery.
 It reflects an organization’s commitment to making and maintaining a thoughtful, deliberate design system.